KINGROKOKO/CV/README.md

 #### Makers Academy (start_date to end_date)

 - Curious and passionate about code.
-[PROVIDE EVIDENCE]
+[I wrote my first code at 8 years old on an AMSTRAD using a 'C' book I found in my house.
+It was a game where you moved a sprite around a screen.
+I never figured out how to stop the sprite moving!
+Haven't coded since then till I decided to alter my career path]

 - Fast, independent learner [PROVIDE EVIDENCE]
 - Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
-- Agile/XP
+- TDD
-- Ruby, Rails, JavaScript
+- Ruby, HTML, CSS
-- RSpec, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
+- RSpec

+#### COLUMBIA UNIVERSITY/ NYC (2000 to 2004)

+- English Literature, Creative Writing & Philosophy
-- Other cool stuff
+- BA

 #### Any other qualifications